twalrant/yadynip/README.md

 # Configuration

-The tool support different locations for the configuration file in the following order:
+The tool supports different locations for the configuration file in the following order:

 - ${installdir}/etc/yadynip.conf
 - $HOME/.yadynip.conf